A preschooler looks excitedly at his preschool teacher, ready to play active phase 1 phonics games for teaching rhyme

 • Remove further objects one at a time or make it more challenging by removing two objects at a time as the children gain in confidence.

-Phase 1 Phonics Games: Rhyming Rappers!
+Phase 1 phonics Games: Rhyming Rappers!

 What Sarah used